 College of Social Work Graduate Research Assistantships (GRA)

 Several graduate research assistantships are available on each campus yearly.
 Students work ten hours a week during the academic year and receive a monthly salary plus a waiver of tuition.
-To apply for a GRA position within the College, please submit a departmental scholarship application and select “GRA” as one of the awards you are applying for.
+To apply for a GRA position within the College, please submit a departmental scholarship application.
 Awards are made based on previous academic performance, student skills, and financial need.

 Assistantships are also offered through many departments and colleges on the Knoxville campus, such as advising centers, admission offices, residence halls, and other service offices.
 The Graduate School works with these offices to post announcements for these positions.